 Open since September 2011, the hotel’s (only) restaurant CUT at 45 Park Lane was the first restaurant in Europe for celebrity chef and restaurateur Wolfgang Puck and is recognised for exceptional sourcing of outstanding steaks.
-In a cool twist on a contemporary American steak house, Damien Hirst artwork hangs on the walls and there is much more than meat on the menu including seasonal salads and pan roasted Scottish lobster.
+In a cool twist on a contemporary American steak house, Damien Hirst artwork hangs on the walls and there is much more than meat on the menu including seasonal salads and a variety of fresh seafood dishes.
 Steak is the ‘signature’, and the restaurant offers the finest Japanese Wagyu beef in town.
 The extensive list of meat from USDA Prime Beef to Australian, British and Japanese Pure Wagyu provide ensure there are endless choices to experience a sublime steak at CUT at 45 Park Lane.

-CUT Out is a cosy outdoor dining terrace tucked away on Curzon Street serving al fresco fare with sleek white linens, lanterns aglow as the sun goes down.
+CUT Out is a cosy outdoor dining terrace tucked away on Curzon Street serving al fresco fare with sleek white linens and lanterns aglow as the sun goes down.
 Executive Chef Elliott Grover conjures up a crispy fried tempura whole sea bass in a sizzling sweet and sour sauce, perfect with a flute of Champagne.
-Indeed, the Champagne Tasting Menu is a good choice for those making a night of it, which starts with Champagne cocktail followed by a selection of Ruinart vintages.

 Those in the mood for a leisurely breakfast will be pleased to see that CUT offers LA-style lighter fare – seven-grain granola and açai bowls, with berries, coconut, and mixed seeds - and constitutes a healthy start after a hefty steak dinner the night before.
-There is a ‘smoothie of the day’ and the green smoothie with kale, kiwi and pear is particularly refreshing and tasty.
-Every fresh-squeezed fruit juice imaginable as well as an extensive list of egg dishes from egg-white omelettes to eggs Royale with Beluga Caviar.
+There is a ‘smoothie of the day’ available along with every freshly-squeezed fruit juice imaginable as well as an extensive list of egg dishes from egg-white omelettes to eggs Royale with Beluga Caviar.

 The Dorchester Collection hotels pledges to minimise the environmental impact of their operations endeavouring to conserve energy, water and minimise waste, also by employing conscious practises in selection of materials for refurbishment and build projects.